Skip to content

 After completing this module, you will be able to:

-• Configure the CloudWatch Agent to collect custom metrics including memory utilization, disk I/O, and application-level telemetry
+• Implement the CloudWatch Agent to collect custom OS-level metrics (memory, disk) and application logs from EC2 instances.

-• CloudWatch ingests over 1 trillion metrics per day across all AWS customers.
-It is one of the oldest AWS services, launching alongside EC2 in 2009, and has grown from a simple CPU-monitoring tool into a full observability platform.
+• CloudWatch ingests over a trillion metrics per day across all AWS customers.
+Launched in May 2009 — about three years after EC2 (2006) — it has grown from a simple CPU-monitoring tool into a massive, globally distributed observability platform.

 • EC2 standard metrics have a 5-minute resolution by default and are completely free.
-Enabling “detailed monitoring” bumps this to 1-minute resolution but costs ~$2.10 per instance per month (7 metrics at $0.30 each).
-Most production workloads need 1-minute resolution — 5-minute intervals can hide spikes that cause real user impact.
+Enabling “detailed monitoring” bumps this to 1-minute resolution but costs approximately 2.10perinstancepermonth(7metricsat2.10 per instance per month (7 metrics at 0.30 each).
+Most production workloads strictly require 1-minute resolution to catch transient spikes.

 • CloudWatch Logs Insights can query terabytes of logs in seconds using a purpose-built query language.
-It was released in November 2018 and has largely eliminated the need for teams to ship logs to Elasticsearch just for ad-hoc querying.
-You pay $0.005 per GB of data scanned.
+It was released in November 2018 and has largely eliminated the need for teams to ship logs to complex external search clusters just for ad-hoc querying.
+You only pay $0.005 per GB of data scanned.

-• The CloudWatch Agent replaced three older tools: the CloudWatch Monitoring Scripts (Perl-based mon-put-instance-data.pl), the SSM CloudWatch Plugin (on Windows), and the CloudWatch Logs Agent (awslogs).
-If you encounter tutorials referencing awslogs agent or mon-put-instance-data.pl, they are outdated — the unified CloudWatch Agent handles everything.
+• The CloudWatch Agent replaced three older tools: the CloudWatch Monitoring Scripts (Perl-based mon-put-instance-data.pl), the SSM CloudWatch Plugin (on Windows), and the older CloudWatch Logs Agent (awslogs).
+If you encounter legacy tutorials referencing these components, they are outdated.

 Standard Metrics: What AWS Gives You for Free